 If you’re getting to the city by rail, Heidelberg’s main train station is located a bit outside of the city’s old town and historic centre, so you will likely want to use the public transport system to, at the very least, get to all of the main sites.

-This Heidelberg day trip itinerary will guide you through the highlights of the city.
+This route through Heidelberg will guide you through the highlights of the city within the confines of a single day.

 Heidelberg Old Town